Humberto-Pineda/reading-notes-102/Class4.md

 - Breakup your webpage into sections
 - Decide where you want your navigation bar to go
 - Pinpoint where you want to add images or videos
-- COllaborate with others for the best product before putting pen to paper (so to speak)
+- Collaborate with others for the best product before putting pen to paper (so to speak)

 Once you have your blueprints done, you can begin the coding process